-Search is changing from ten blue links to synthesized answers.
-When someone asks which founders understand AI-era go-to-market, or which investors push back on vanity metrics, the systems that respond need structured, attributed speech — not marketing pages.
-Founders who make their voice searchable now will own those answers later.
+Founder discovery is changing from warm-intro memory to structured matching.
+When a host asks which founders understand AI-era go-to-market, or which investors push back on vanity metrics, the system needs attributed room signal — not marketing pages.
+Founders who make their fit clear now will be easier to place later.

-Large language models and retrieval systems weight evidence with provenance: who said it, in what context, with what specificity.
+Matching systems need evidence with provenance: who said it, in what context, with what specificity.
 A LinkedIn headline that says AI-native GTM expert is noise.
 A timestamped quote from a curated panel — with the founder name, firm, event, and counterpoint — is signal.
-AI does not reward adjectives.
-It rewards attributable claims.
+AI should not reward adjectives.
+It should reward attributable fit.

 - Flat bios lack entity relationships (person ↔ topic ↔ event).